Deadbush225/Folder-Customizer/readme.md

 3. Fill up the `Custom Tag` if you want to set a custom tag (by default a tag will be set equal to the `${Tone} ${Color}` sequence)
 4. Press `Apply`

+> The option for installing context menu is under the advanced settings

 ## Installation

-1. Go to releases and download "Folder_Customizer-Installer.exe"
+1. Go to releases and download `Folder_Customizer-Installer.exe`
-2. Run it and follow the standard installation
+2. Run it and follow the installation procedures

+## Updates

+1. Under advanced settings, click "Check Updates"

 ## Documentation